 If you cannot come to the farm, let Quiet Valley come visit you!
-These are some of our traveling programs which are great ways to get your hands on history.
-These programs cover a variety of topics related to life on an early Pennsylvania-German farm and are available year round.
-These programs can be adapted to all ages and abilities.
-Prices are determined by participants and mileage traveled.
-Some programs include an additional cost for craft supplies.
+A great way to get your hands on history, these offsite programs cover a variety of topics related to life on an early Pennsylvania-German farm and are available year round.
+Adaptable to all ages and abilities.
+Prices determined by number of participants and mileage traveled.
+Additional cost for craft supplies may apply.

 Costs for all Outreach Programs: